Oye Mi Canto (Hear My Voice): Critical reception

-Bill Coleman from Billboard wrote, "Pop diva appears primed for club acceptance once again with this undeniably catchy tune, which comes with not only the requisite house mixes, but also English and Spanish versions.
+Bill Coleman from Billboard magazine wrote, "Pop diva appears primed for club acceptance once again with this undeniably catchy tune, which comes with not only the requisite house mixes, but also English and Spanish versions.
 Ernest Hardy from Cashbox commented, "Wherein little Gloria gets back in touch with her roots, then has them retouched so they’re palatable to the club crowd.
 There’s a Def 12", a House Mix, the 12” Pablo Mix and a Spanish version.
 Because Estefan has such a large following, this will do well regardless, but it has a forced feel to it, with all these mixes, none of which quite ring true."

 Pan-European magazine Music & Media found that "a bouncy salsa feel and a tough dance beat combine to support Estefan's voice.
 Latin music has never been a big commercial proposition in Western Europe but songs like this could change all that."
 Pat Thomas from Number One named it the "most exciting cut" of the album, complimenting it as "stunning".
 A reviewer from People felt that the song "seems much looser and much closer to the group’s Latin origins".
 Mike Soutar from Smash Hits wrote that it's "choc-full of demented drum rhythms, carnival whistles and shrill trumpet parpings.
 It'll have people going "Arriba!" all over the shop and doing the rumba till they keel over, most probably."

 Retrospective response

 AllMusic editor Jason Birchmeier remarked that the song is "club-ready" with its "big late-'80s synth-drum patterns", complimenting it as a "super" song.
-In 2012, Pip Ellwood-Hughes from Entertainment Focus featured "Oye Mi Canto" in their list of "Our Top 10 Gloria Estefan Singles", declaring it as a "uptempo party track".
-In an 2016 retrospective review, Pop Rescue described it as "a fantastic foot-tapping latin music song".
+In 2012, Pip Ellwood-Hughes from Entertainment Focus featured "Oye Mi Canto" in their list of "Our Top 10 Gloria Estefan Singles", declaring it as an "uptempo party track".
+In a 2016 retrospective review, Pop Rescue described it as "a fantastic foot-tapping latin music song".

 Music video

-A music video was produced to promote the single, directed by Paula Walker.
-It was later published on Estefan's official YouTube channel in 2009, and had generated more than 13 million views as of March 2023.
+The music video for "Oye Mi Canto (Hear My Voice)" was directed by Paula Walker.
+It was later made available on Estefan's official YouTube channel in 2009, and had generated more than 16 million views as of August 2025.